wkiiiiii/5/README.md

 3. Enter your name when prompted
 4. Once both seats are taken, the game will automatically start
 5. Each player will be dealt 5 random cards
-6. Players can see both their own cards and their opponent's cards
+6. On your turn, select a card from your hand (except miss cards) - a dotted border will appear around the selected card
+7. Click the Confirm button to play your selected card
+8. Played cards appear in the center of the game board

 ## Tech Stack

 - Node.js and Express.js for the server
 - Socket.IO for real-time communication
 - Vanilla HTML, CSS, and JavaScript for the front-end
-- Standard playing card deck (52 cards)
+- Custom elemental card deck (110 cards)
 - Fisher-Yates algorithm for shuffling cards

 ## Deployment